-Include in CUA guidelines that all CUAs have are individuals who willingly self-identify with a behavioral health disorder (mental health or co-occurring disorder) with lived experiences. health disorder (mental health or co-occurring disorder) with lived experiences.
+Include in CUA guidelines that all CUAs have are individuals who willingly self-identify with a behavioral health disorder (mental health or co-occurring disorder) with lived experiences.

 Therapeutic services and medication must be provided after individualized assessments by qualified professionals and following full consideration of alternatives to pharmaceuticals.